The holiday shopping season might be the best time for manufactured spending

 Merchant gift card churning

 Merchant gift card deals are going to be very popular as always.
 You can easily score 15 – 25% off popular merchant gift cards, then resell them at break-even.
-Not ideal, but also not a bad way to generate tons of miles though a bonus category credit card.
+This is not ideal, but also not a bad way to generate tons of miles though a bonus category credit card.

 In the past, I’ve used Cardpool to score some favorable reselling rates.
 I don’t like Raise, just because you have to list a card and hope it sells.
 Cardpool buys them from you, though you often get lower rates.